Post-traumatic stress disorder (PTSD). Symptoms and recovery

 The disorder can be manifested as follows:

-- Severe nightmares.
-Sleep disturbances, often accompanied by frightening dreams.
+- Severe nightmares: Sleep disturbances, often accompanied by frightening dreams.

 Posttraumatic growth and healing